culvertsoft/mgen/README.md

 ## License

-Dual-Licensed under:
- * GPL v2
+GPL v2 for now.

- * Commercial license (will be available after initial release)
+Later, we may add a commercial license option, or release MGen completely free under a permissive license such as MIT.